Sonoco Products (NYSE:SON) Issues Q1 2022 Earnings Guidance

-Sonoco Products (NYSE:SON) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
+Sonoco Products (NYSE:SON) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.250-$1.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.960.
 The company issued revenue guidance of -.Sonoco Products also updated its FY 2022 guidance to $4.600-$4.800 EPS.

+Several equities research analysts recently commented on the stock.
+Seaport Res Ptn reiterated a buy rating on shares of Sonoco Products in a research report on Friday, February 11th.
+BMO Capital Markets restated a hold rating and issued a $65.00 target price on shares of Sonoco Products in a report on Wednesday, December 22nd.
+Seaport Global Securities upgraded shares of Sonoco Products from a neutral rating to a buy rating and set a $66.00 target price on the stock in a report on Tuesday, December 21st.
+Seaport Research Partners upgraded shares of Sonoco Products from a neutral rating to a buy rating in a report on Tuesday, December 21st.
+Finally, Zacks Investment Research upgraded shares of Sonoco Products from a hold rating to a buy rating and set a $59.00 target price on the stock in a report on Monday, December 27th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $62.00.

 About Sonoco Products